The Forgotten Dish Only Old People Remember Making

 Notes

-• This recipe can also be adapted for a slow cooker.
-After searing the meat, place all ingredients in the slow cooker and cook on low for 8 hours.
+• For slow cooker method, brown the meat first, then add everything to the slow cooker and cook on low for 8 hours.

 Frequently Asked Questions

-Q: Can I use a different cut of beef for this recipe?
+Q: Can I use a different cut of beef for pot roast?

 David Wright